-9.20 Typically most APIs are stored and shipped in fibre drums with polyethylene liners or polyethylene bags.
-The inner lining or bag in direct contact with the API should be of food grade plastic (if intended for shipment to the U.S.) or comply with local regulations.
+• - 9.20 Most APIs are stored and shipped in fibre or PE drum as secondary/tertiary packaging with polyethylene liners or polyethylene bags as primary packaging.
+The inner lining or bag in direct contact with the API should be at least of food grade plastic.
+If other material is used as a primary container the compatibility with the product must be ensured. .
 The inner packaging should be controlled by the company with respect to identity and traceability.
+Suppliers of packaging material should be part of the supplier qualification program.
 9.21 Industry practice is to inspect these packaging materials for defects and cleanliness.
-Sanitising containers does not imply sterilisation.
-In most instances, sterilisation is not applicable for API packaging materials.
-9.22 • For the same product: Visual inspection should be enough, effectiveness of cleaning should have been demonstrated (e.g. by cleaning validation). • For multi-use: Cleaning procedure has to be validated, or at a minimum, depending on the stage of manufacture, analytical verification has to be performed.
-Remarks : Only applicable if product is in direct contact with the surface of the con- tainer, and not if in-liners are used (PE bags etc.) 9.3 For the API industry, computer printed labels are a norm and pre-printed labels are exceptions.
+Sanitising containers and/or sterilizing containers is only applicable for API packaging materials used in sterile and aseptic sterile API manufacturing.
+The presence of potential extractable's and leachable's should be known and risk based assessed.
+(Except for additives listed by EU Pharmacopeia) 9.22 • For the same product: Visual inspection should be enough, effectiveness of cleaning should have been demonstrated (e.g. by cleaning validation). • For multi-use: Cleaning procedure has to be validated, or at a minimum, depending on the stage of manufacture, analytical verification has to be performed.
+Remarks : Validation is only applicable if product is in direct contact with the surface of the container, and not if in-liners are used (PE bags etc.)

+9.3 For the API industry, on site computer printed labels are the norm.
+Pre-printed labels are exceptions.
 Most of the ICH statements addressed pre-printed labels.
-Computer print- ed labels are typically printed "on demand" basis and little or no storage is needed.
+Computer printed labels are typically printed "on demand" basis and little or no storage is needed.
 9.30 Applicable only for pre-printed labels or labels that are printed by on site computer and stored.
 For labels printed "on demand" blank roles of label are not applicable.
-See HTDD 9.10 9.31 The main focus is on pre-printed labels or labels that are printed by on site computer and stored.
+See 9.10 9.31 The main focus is on pre-printed labels or labels that are printed by on site computer and stored.
 For labels printed on demand also procedures should be in place to check "number of labels demanded", "number of labels printed", number of labels put on the drums", "number of labels attached to the batch record or other traceable documents, e.g. shipping / dispensing documents", "number of labels destroyed".
-Additionally a check that the label(s) conform to the master should be documented in the batch record or other dispensing records.
+These actions should be documented and traceable Additionally, a check that the label(s) conform to the master should be documented in the batch record or other dispensing records.
 (See also chapter 6.52 for reference).
 Discrepancies referred to should be treated as critical deviations and thus the results of the investigation should be approved by the Quality Unit and include measures to be taken to prevent reoccurrence.
 9.32 See comments 9.31, returned labels are not likely to occur if "on demand" printed labels are used.
 If too much labels have been demanded, they should be destroyed and this activity should be documented in the batch record.
 9.33 9.34 Programmable printing devices used to print labels on demand should not be subject to validation.
-Printing devices may be controlled by a template, which may be changed by designat- ed personnel according to an established procedure(s).
-Should also fall under the change control procedure 9.35 The examination of printed labels regarding proper identity and conformity with a master should be documented in the batch record or other documentation systems in place, e.g. dispensing records. (see 9.44, examination and documentation of packaging and labelling).
+Printing devices may be controlled by a template, which may be changed by designated personnel according to an established procedure(s).
+Should also fall under the change control procedure.
+9.35 The examination of printed labels regarding proper identity and conformity with a master should be documented in the batch record or other documentation systems in place, e.g. dispensing records. (see 9.44, examination and documentation of packaging and labelling).
 9.36 See 9.31 for reference.